101companies/101simplejava/README.md

 * Java SDK 6+ (with Java SDK binaries in the PATH or JAVA_HOME set up)
 * Eclipse Juno+ (in case contributions are to be opened in Eclipse)

+# Building information

+All contributions are built using [Gradle](www.gradle.org), check [this site](hhttp://www.gradle.org/tooling) for an offical plugin for your IDE.

+When using an offical Plugin, just download this repo and import the contributions with your IDE.

 # Building contributions

-All contributions are built using [Gradle](www.gradle.org).

 In order to ease deployment, a wrapper script downloads and installs Gradle locally.